Demi-urge/menace_sandbox/docs/sandbox_runner.md

 sudo systemctl enable --now sandbox_purge.timer
 ```

+These units assume the repository lives at `%h/menace_sandbox`.
+Once enabled
+the timer will invoke `python -m sandbox_runner.cli --purge-stale` every hour.

 Keep an eye on the logs for messages from the cleanup workers.
 A steady stream
 of cleanup events may indicate resource leaks or overly strict timeouts.
 When